Lucy the Elephant: Patenting and construction

-Initially named "Elephant Bazaar", the structure stands at 65 feet (19.7 m) in height, 60 feet (18.3 m) in length, and 18 feet (5.5 m) in width and weighs about 90 tons.
+Initially named Elephant Bazaar, the structure stands at 65 feet (19.7 m) in height, 60 feet (18.3 m) in length, and 18 feet (5.5 m) in width and weighs about 90 tons.
 It is currently listed as the 12th tallest statue in the United States.
 Lucy was constructed with nearly one million pieces of wood, and required 200 kegs of nails, 4 tons of bolts and iron bars; 12,000 square feet of tin covers the exterior.
 There are 22 windows placed throughout the structure.

+Lafferty later created another elephant-shaped building at Coney Island in Brooklyn and licensed the patent for another in Cape May, New Jersey.

 Early use and sale

 Originally, Lafferty brought potential real estate customers to view parcels of land from Lucy's howdah (carriage).
 The howdah offers unique views of Margate, Atlantic City's skyline, the beach, and the Atlantic Ocean and it serves as an observation deck for modern day visitors during tours.

 The structure was sold to Anton Gertzen of Philadelphia in 1887 and remained in his family until 1970.
 Anton's daughter-in-law, Sophia Gertzen, reportedly dubbed the structure "Lucy the Elephant" in 1902.
 The shape of Lucy's head is characteristic of an Asian elephant, but only males have tusks.
 Initially, the elephant was referred to as a male, but eventually became commonly known as a female.